iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Conjugate Gradient to Lanczos Remastered.md

 \end{aligned}
 $$

-Take notes that the form is now matched, but the expression for $\alpha_{j + 1}$ has an extra $b_{j - 1}/a_{j - 1}$, to resolve that, we take the audacity to make $b_0  0$ so that it's consistent with the base case.
+Take notes that the form is now matched, but the expression for $\alpha_{j + 1}$ has an extra $b_{j - 1}/a_{j - 1}$, to resolve that, we take the audacity to make $b_0$ so that it's consistent with the base case.

 ---
 ### **Matching The Residuals and Lanczos Vectors**

-Next, we seek to match the residual generated from the CG with the Lanczos Iterations.
-Here, I want to point out the fact that, there are potentially 2 susbstitution possible for the above derivation and it would still preserve the correctness of the proof.
-By which I mean the followin substitution would have also made it work:
+We can't take the triumph yet; we need to take a more careful look into the sign between $q_j$ the Lanczos Vector and its equivalcne residual: $r_{j - 1}$ in CG.
+Here, I want to point out the fact that, there are potentially 2 susbstitution possible for the above derivation for the inductive case and regardless of which one we use, it would still preserve the correctness for the proof.
+By which I mean the following substitutions would have both made it work:

 $$
 \begin{aligned}